-RARE 1st 1918 Thanksgiving Menu & Roster Military Ft.
-Camp Benning Columbus, Ga For Sale
+RARE 1st 1918 Thanksgiving Menu & 1st Roster Military Ft Camp Benning Georgia For Sale

-RARE 1st 1918 Thanksgiving Menu & Roster Military Ft.
-Camp Benning Columbus, Ga :
+RARE 1st 1918 Thanksgiving Menu & 1st Roster Military Ft Camp Benning Georgia:

 MOST PHOTO'S ARE BLURRED TO PROTECT THE INFORMATION ON DOCUMENT.
 THE DOCUMENT IS PRINTEDCLEARLY.

-Offered for your consideration an Extremely RARE, possibly only known military Menu / Roster 1918 for Camp Benning, Columbus, Ga. in existance based on what is displayed at the National Infantry Museum, Columbus, Ga.
+HOME OF THE INFANTRY SCHOOLOffered for your consideration an Extremely RARE, possibly only known military Menu / Roster 1918 for Camp Benning, Columbus, Ga. in existencebased on what is displayed at the National Infantry Museum, Columbus, Ga.
+I have confirmation that the Infantry Museum does not know of any other Menu's like this one, It being the first and having the complete Roster printed in the Menu.
 This Thanksgiving celebration that took place November 28, 1918 is the very first holiday activity and possibly the very first printed item documenting the first group activity that took place at Camp Benning, Columbus, Ga.
 The very First troops arrived October 1918 only one month before this Thanksgiving celebration took place.
 (The earliest Thanksgiving menu displayed in the National Infantry Museum is dated 1922) Also, I have exhausted attempts to locate another existing copy of this same menu 1918 document in other possible museums and archives.

 The Roster begins by listing the names of Regimental Sergeants Majors, Mr. SIG.
 Electricians, Regimental Supply Sergeants, BN.
 Sergeants Majors, SGTS.
 1CL.SIG.CPS,SGTS.SIG.CPS, Sergeants, Supply Sergeants, Corporals, Mechanics, Wagoners, Farriers, Saddlers, Horseshoers, Cooks, Buglers, 1st Class, Privates, 1st Class, and ends with Privates.